Advanced Driver Booster removal instructions

-There are many apps that are distributed by including them into various download/installation setups, here are a couple of examples: Incognito Private Shield, Dr. Wolf Internet Security and DriverAgent.
-We do not recommend to trust apps of this kind.
-We also recommend to uninstall PUAs that were (if were) bundled alongside with Advanced Driver Booster as soon as possible.
+Many apps are distributed by including them into download/installation setups.
+Some examples include Incognito Private Shield, Dr. Wolf Internet Security, and DriverAgent.
+Do not trust these apps.
+Uninstall any PUAs that were bundled together with Advanced Driver Booster immediately.

 How did potentially unwanted applications install on my computer?

-In some cases PUAs can be downloaded from supposedly official websites.
-However, more often than not people download and install apps of type unwillingly.
-There are many cases where PUAs are distributed by bundling them in various download/installation setups.
-Developers do it with a purpose to trick people into downloading/installing unwanted apps together with some desired software.
-They hide information about additionally included apps in "Custom", "Advanced" and similar settings/options of the setups.
-Typically, unwanted downloads and installations happen when people people do not analyze setups and leave their settings unchanged, or when they click deceptive ads that execute scripts designed to download and install unwanted applications.
+In some cases, PUAs can be downloaded from supposedly official websites, however, people usually download and install them inadvertently.
+In many cases, PUAs are distributed by bundling them into download/installation set-ups.
+Developers do this to trick people into downloading/installing unwanted apps with regular software.
+They hide information about the inclusion of additionally-included apps in "Custom", "Advanced" and similar settings/options of the set-ups.
+Typically, unwanted downloads and installations happen when people people do not study the set-ups and leave settings unchanged, or when they click deceptive ads that execute scripts designed to download and install unwanted applications.

 How to avoid installation of potentially unwanted applications?

-We recommend to download and install any software properly, especially if it is free.
-Programs should be downloaded from official websites and using direct links, any other sources such as Peer-to-Peer networks, unofficial pages, third party downloaders etc., should not be used.
-Check "Advanced", "Custom" and other similar parts of any download or installation setup and dismiss suggestions/offers to download or install some unwanted, additional programs.
-Avoid clicking intrusive ads, they may look legitimate but once clicked, they usually redirect users to untrustworthy websites (related to gambling, pornography, adult dating etc.).
-If such websites get opened regularly or unwanted ads appear on any opened page, then look for suspicious apps installed on browser (plug-ins, add-ons, extensions etc.) and remove them immediately.
-Same applies to unwanted programs that are installed on the operating system.
+Download and install software properly, especially if it is free.
+Programs should be downloaded from official websites and using direct links.
+Do not use other sources such as Peer-to-Peer networks, unofficial pages, third party downloaders, etc. Check "Advanced", "Custom" and other similar parts of any download or installation setup and dismiss offers to download or install unwanted, additional programs.
+Avoid clicking intrusive ads - they may seem legitimate, but once clicked, usually redirect to untrustworthy websites (relating to gambling, pornography, adult dating, etc.).
+If these websites are opened regularly, or unwanted ads appear on any opened web page, check for suspicious apps installed on the browser (plug-ins, add-ons, extensions, etc.) and remove them immediately.
+The same applies to unwanted programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.